 KMAT Exam Pattern 2018

-KMAT 2018 is proposed to be conducted with moderate level of difficulty without creating confusion in paper-pencil mode.
+KMAT 2018 is proposed to be conducted with a moderate level of difficulty without creating confusion in paper-pencil mode.
 A specially designed OMR sheet will be provided to candidates appearing for KMAT 2018 to mark the responses.
 The official exam pattern for this year’s KMAT exam has been released by the officials.

 KMAT Exam Pattern